 It has been assessed as the worst earthquake in the region in over 200 years.

 Wisconsin Microfinance was formed in 2010 following the earthquake with initial goals to assist with recovery efforts.
 We have dedicated ourselves to continue to help Haitians one at a time.
-Through local connections, we have started two lending programs in Haiti: one in a rural community called Barreau Michel and one in a community called MOZAYIK.
+Through local connections, we have a lending programs in Haiti in a rural community called Barreau Michel.

 Gelian dela Cruz (11) is worried that her school is ruined.
 She was even excited to do an oral recitation the day when the storm struck their town in Barangay Libertad, Bogo City, Cebu.
 The full scale of the disaster caused by Typhoon Haiyan in the Philippines is only now becoming apparent.